beachmachine/django-changeset/docs/index.rst

 This now allows you to access all models of a user by calling ``myuser.get_models()``.
 The method returns a list of objects (in this case MyModel).
-Please bear in mind that the method always starts with a "get_", regardless of what you specify in ``related_name_user``.
+Please bear in mind that the method always starts with a `get_`, regardless of what you specify in ``related_name_user``.